oviyabhaskaran/Projects/Automated Company Insights and Report Generation/README.md

 # **Overview**

-A **Streamlit-based application** designed to automate the generation of detailed company performance reports.
+A Streamlit-based application designed to automate the generation of detailed company performance report.
 The application processes data from an uploaded Excel file, performs in-depth data analysis, generates visualizations, summarizes insights using GPT-powered LangChain, and produces a professional Word report.

 ## **Key Features**
 - **Excel Data Analysis**: